internet protocol administrator

 The Internet Protocol & intercoms

 • Voice over Internet Protocol (VoIP): VoIP is a protocol that allows audio to travel between devices over the internet, like a phone call.
-VoIP’s advantage over traditional telephone lines is that the internet can handle larger amounts of data.
+VoIP’s advantage over traditional telephone lines is that the Internet can handle more data.
 Also, multiple protocols can be active at the same time.

-• Session Initiation Protocol (SIP): SIP intercoms work with VoIP to deliver video data and make sure that data syncs up with the system’s audio.
+• Session Initiation Protocol (SIP): SIP intercoms work with VoIP to deliver video data and ensure data syncs with the system’s audio.

 • TCP/IP: Intercoms can use TCP/IP to offer more complex features, like assigning delivery passes or virtual keys.

-Considering that four out of every five Americans have a smartphone, residents expect easy internet access to simplify every aspect of their lives.
+Considering that four out of every five Americans have smartphones, residents expect easy internet access to simplify every aspect of their lives.
 Access control is no exception.
 With an IP intercom, residents can grant entry to guests from their smartphones wherever they have an internet connection.
-Imagine opening doors for cleaners or dog walkers even if you’re halfway around the world.
+Imagine opening doors for cleaners or dog walkers, even if you’re halfway around the world.

-And for building staff, IP intercoms offer features like door release audit trails and web-based dashboards to enhance security and streamline tedious administrative tasks.
+IP intercoms offer features like door release audit trails and web-based dashboards for building staff to enhance security and streamline tedious administrative tasks.

 Need an IP intercom?
 Choose ButterflyMX